Ikea store operator announces $1B recycling investment target

 Photo courtesy of Ingka Group

-The retail store operator says the investments are needed because “the global economy consumes 75 percent more natural resources than the Earth can regenerate” each year and that “less than 20 percent of waste is recycled.”
+The retail store operator says the investments are needed because the global economy consumes 75 percent more natural resources than the Earth can regenerate each year and that less than 20 percent of waste is recycled.

-According to its website, Ingka Group operates Ikea stores in the United States, Canada, China, Australia, India, Japan, South Korea and two dozen nations in Europe.
+Ingka Group operates Ikea stores in the United States, Canada, China, Australia, India, Japan, South Korea and two dozen nations in Europe.

-Ingka Group says in 2017 it established Circular Investments to invest in companies contributing to the transition to a circular economy, with a focus on plastics, mattresses, textiles, wood and food waste—all materials or product lines in which Ikea is involved.
+In 2017, the group established Circular Investments to invest in companies contributing to the transition to a circular economy, with a focus on plastics, mattresses, textiles, wood and food waste—all materials or product lines in which Ikea is involved.

 Since 2017, Ingka Group says its portfolio companies have recycled around 2.7 million metric tons of materials overall, avoiding more than 9.4 million metric tons of CO2e in emissions, by its calculations.